pablo-lamtenzan/woody_woodpacker/README.md

 - Code an encrytor in ASM x64
 - Code a decriptor in ASM x64
 - Code payload i ASM x64
-- Error mesages management
 - ·32 bits architecture

-- And when all this will done: Recode all clean as fuck :)